California tax deadline: When are small business taxes due?

 Employment tax deadlines

 If your business has employees, you’ll need to report their wages, tips, and other compensation.
 To do this you use IRS Form 941 for federal purposes, filing it with your usual quarterly tax return.
 This form reports employer payments and FICA taxes withheld from your employees’ paychecks quarterly.
-On top of these, you may also need to file state forms by the California tax deadline.
+In addition to these, you may also need to file state forms by the California tax deadline.

-Don’t confuse this with employee and contract worker-centered forms that require annual filings such as IRS Form W-3, W-2, and 1099s.
+Don’t confuse this with employee and contract worker-centered forms that require annual filings, such as IRS Forms W-3, W-2, and 1099s.

 Get more help with California tax deadlines